nurullhkrds/react/README.md

    </td>
    <td>
-   <p>With this project, I reinforced how to pull data from the backend with the Axios library.</p>
+   <p>With this project, I reinforced how to pull data from the backend with the Axios library.
+   In addition, I actively implemented props communication between components for adding, deleting and updating operations.</p>
    <a href="https://github.com/nurullhkrds/react/tree/main/contextApi" >click here </a>
    </td>